possumvibes/keyboard-layout/README.md

 Layer accesses are highlighted in red on each layer.
 All but two total are combos, and most of those are same-hand thumb-finger combos.
 Most layers have multiple access points.

+The base alpha layout is [APTv3](https://github.com/Apsu/APT) with several keys removed because my hands don't like to bend that way.
+This first visualization is just my actual keymap layers, and so it's missing a lot of keys.
+Over 50 of them, in fact, all available on every layer!
+I have a separate combos-only visualization after this one.
+(I am also still figuring out the most sensible way to show all these layers and combos.)

 ![Current layout visualization](./assets/layers-only.svg)

 Visualizations made with [keymap-drawer](https://github.com/caksoylar/keymap-drawer)